ezequielabregu/ezequielabregu-web/README.md

 This repository contains the source code for the personal website of Ezequiel Abregu.

-## Website Structure

-The website is structured as follows:

-- `index.html`: The homepage of the website.
-- `about.html`: Contains information about Ezequiel Abregu.
-- `portfolio.html`: Showcases Ezequiel's portfolio.
-- `contact.html`: A page for visitors to contact Ezequiel.
-- `audio.html`: Contains audio files.
-- `research.html`: Contains Ezequiel's research work.
-- `works.md`: A markdown file containing information about Ezequiel's works.

-## CSS Files

-The website uses Bootstrap for styling.
-The main CSS files are:

-- `css/bootstrap.css`: The main Bootstrap CSS file.
-- `css/style.css`: Contains custom styles for the website.

-## JavaScript Files

-The website uses jQuery and Bootstrap for functionality.
-The main JavaScript files are:

-- `js/jquery.js`: The main jQuery file.
-- `js/bootstrap.js`: The main Bootstrap JavaScript file.
-- `js/menu-color.js`: Contains JavaScript for the menu color.

 ## Installation

 Follow these steps to get the website running on your local machine: